Picocrypt/Web-SFX/README.md

 You should now be able to run `picocrypt-sfx`.
 If not, run `export PATH=$PATH:$(go env GOPATH)/bin` and try again.

 # Usage
-Only use this tool on volumes using no advanced features nor keyfiles.
+Only use this tool on volumes smaller than 1 GiB that use no advanced features nor keyfiles.
 ```
 picocrypt-sfx secret.txt.pcv
 ```